-A locator is valid only during the execution of the UDF to which it is passed as an argument.
+A locator is valid only while running the UDF to which the locator is passed as an argument.
 Because of this limitation, a locator cannot be passed in the intermediate aggregate storage area that aggregate functions use to accumulate summary information.

-Instead, an aggregate function must convert a locator to a persistent object reference, a reference that is valid over the execution of the SQL request.
+Instead, an aggregate function must convert a locator to a persistent object reference, a reference that is valid while running the SQL request.

 The sqltypes_td.h header file defines a persistent object reference as a LOB_REF type:

-A LOB_REF is not valid outside of the request in which it is created.
-If you attempt to pass a LOB_REF out of the request, perhaps by storing it in a table, and later attempt to convert it back to a locator, the function will fail.
+A LOB_REF is invalid outside the request in which it is created.
+If you try to pass a LOB_REF out of the request (by storing it in a table, for example) and later attempt to convert it back to a locator, the function fails.

 To convert a locator to or from a persistent object reference that can be passed in the intermediate aggregate storage area, Teradata provides the following library functions: